SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Ping_Monitoring/Working_with_Ping_Monitoring.md

 The *Groups* tab offers an overview of all active groups, with each group corresponding to a Generic Ping element in your DataMiner System.

-The following information is available for each group:
+This is the main information that is available for each group:

 - **# Dst enabled**: The number of enabled destinations in the group.